Popsicool/Quizy/Frontend/README.md

 React is a free and open-source front-end JavaScript library for building user interfaces based on components.
 It has allowed us to create a a dynamic website that will give our users the ability naviagte throw the website easily.

+## Chrome React Developer Tools

+A browser extension for enhanced debugging and inspection of React applications.
+It allows developers to inspect the component hierarchy, view component props and state, and track component updates.

+## Bootstrap

+A popular CSS framework that provides a collection of pre-built responsive components and styles.
+It enables developers to create modern and mobile-friendly user interfaces quickly.
+Bootstrap offers a grid system, typography, form controls, navigation components, and more, making it a powerful tool for building visually appealing websites and web applications.

 # Developers

 1. Benneth Ukoh